cirosantilli/cirosantilli.github.io/education.md

 Despite studying in great institutions with great teachers, I feel that:

-- most of [what I know](/self-evaluation) came from books, the Internet and my parents.
+- most of [what I know](/self-evaluation) came from books, man pages, forums and my parents.
 - [what I really love to do](/interests) is slightly different, but related, to my official degrees.
 - [actual contributions](/contrib) matter much more than pieces of paper.